oktadev/okta-blog/_source/_posts/2022-01-27-build-website-with-eleventy.md

 The command will build your templates into static pages and then serve the site on `localhost:8080`.
 Navigate to `http://localhost:8080` to see the home page.

-{% img blog/build-website-with-eleventy/Home Page.png alt:"Home Page" width:"800" %}{: .center-image }
+{% img blog/build-website-with-eleventy/home-page.png alt:"Home Page" width:"800" %}{: .center-image }

 Next, click the login button to see the Okta Sign-in widget in action.
-You can log in with your Okta credentials and see the protected page.
+You can log in with your Okta credentials.

-{% img blog/build-website-with-eleventy/Login page.png alt:"Login Page" width:"800" %}{: .center-image }
+{% img blog/build-website-with-eleventy/login-page.png alt:"Login Page" width:"800" %}{: .center-image }

+If everything goes well, you should see the protected page.

+{% img blog/build-website-with-eleventy/protected-page.png alt:"Protected Page" width:"800" %}{: .center-image }

 ## Learn more about working with 11ty